helloworld0622/Fictional-Bike-Sales-Company-Analytics-Dashboard/README.md

   - Date
   - RFM & Customer Segment (derived)

-### Marts (Dimensional & Analytical Models)

-The marts layer contains **fully defined analytics models**, where business metrics and analytical attributes are explicitly specified and standardized.

 #### Fact Model: `fact_sales`
 `fact_sales` is built at **sales order line grain** and serves as the single source of truth for transactional measures.